-10. U. T. Austin: Recommendation to Accept Gifts and Pledges to Establish the C. E. Rowe Memorial Fund Endowment in the College of Engineering.--

-The Office of the Chancellor concurs with President Cunningham's recommendation to accept \$8,610 in gifts and \$1,440 in pledges for a total of \$10,050 from various donors to establish the C. E. Rowe Memorial Fund Endowment in the College of Engineering at U. T. Austin.
+10. U. T. Austin: Acceptance of Gifts and Pledges from Various Donors and Establishment of the C. E. Rowe Memorial Fund Endowment in the College of Engineering.--Upon recommendation of the Land and Investment Committee, the Board accepted \$8,610 in gifts and \$1,440 in pledges for a total of \$10,050 from various donors and established the C. E. Rowe Memorial Fund Endowment in the College of Engineering at The University of Texas at Austin.